kaltokri/just-the-docs-test/docs/plugins/slotblocking.md

 ```

 ### One Life per User (hard version)

 Life will be taken if you hop in your plane already.
 You get it back, if you land properly on another airport, only then
-you can select another slot.<p>
+you can select another slot.

-slotblocking.json:
+`slotblocking.json`:

 ```json
 {
   "configs": [